Penrose-type inequalities with a Euclidean background: Inequalities for zero area singularities

-We first give a result that estimates the ADM mass $m$ of $(M,g)$ from below in terms of the ZAS mass and the Euclidean area $A$ of $\Sigma$. \begin{lemma} With the above setup, \end{lemma} \begin{proof} Integrating $\Delta u \leq 0$ over $M$ gives the inequality (c.f. the proof of Theorem \ref{thm_main}):
+We first give a result that estimates the ADM mass of $(M,g)$ from below in terms of the ZAS mass and the Euclidean area $A$ of $\Sigma$. \begin{lemma} With the above setup, \end{lemma} \begin{proof} Integrating $\Delta u \leq 0$ over $M$ gives the inequality (cf. the proof of Theorem \ref{thm_main}):